Aspartame: Uses

 Like many other peptides, aspartame may hydrolyze (break down) into its constituent amino acids under conditions of elevated temperature or high pH.
 This makes aspartame undesirable as a baking sweetener and prone to degradation in products hosting a high pH, as required for a long shelf life.
 The stability of aspartame under heating can be improved to some extent by encasing it in fats or in maltodextrin.
 The stability when dissolved in water depends markedly on pH.
 At room temperature, it is most stable at pH 4.3, where its half-life is nearly 300 days.
 At pH 7, however, its half-life is only a few days.
 Most soft-drinks have a pH between 3 and 5, where aspartame is reasonably stable.
 In products that may require a longer shelf life, such as syrups for fountain beverages, aspartame is sometimes blended with a more stable sweetener, such as saccharin.

 Descriptive analyses of solutions containing aspartame report a sweet aftertaste as well as bitter and off-flavor aftertastes.

-In products such as powdered beverages, the amine in aspartame can undergo a Maillard reaction with the aldehyde groups present in certain aroma compounds.
-The ensuing loss of both flavor and sweetness can be prevented by protecting the aldehyde as an acetal.
+Acceptable levels of consumption

+The acceptable daily intake (ADI) value for food additives, including aspartame, is defined as the "amount of a food additive, expressed on a body weight basis, that can be ingested daily over a lifetime without appreciable health risk".
+The Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the European Commission's Scientific Committee on Food (later becoming EFSA) have determined this value is 40 mg/kg of body weight per day for aspartame, while the FDA has set its ADI for aspartame at 50 mg/kg per day – an amount equated to consuming 75 packets of commercial aspartame sweetener per day to be within a safe upper limit.